Ebonsignori/min-vim/README.md

 alias v='nvim'
 ```
 3. Install [ag](https://github.com/ggreer/the_silver_searcher#installing) if you want to use it for searching
+4. Install `xsel` for linux (on Ubuntu I can just `sudo apt-get install -y xsel`)
-4. Copy over vim config from this repo to your system's vim config dir:
+5. Copy over vim config from this repo to your system's vim config dir:
 ```
 cp -fR ./vim/ ~/.config/nvim/
 ```
-5. Start vim with `vi` or `vi filename.ext`
+6. Start vim with `vi` or `vi filename.ext`
-6. Run `:PlugInstall`
+7. Run `:PlugInstall`
-7. Reference keybindings in [mappings.md](./mappings.md) and customizations in [customization.md](./customization.md)
+8. Reference keybindings in [mappings.md](./mappings.md) and customizations in [customization.md](./customization.md)
-8. Haz fun
+9. Haz fun

 Note (possibly obvious): This repo is the source of truth until you grow out of it, if you make changes and want to test out your updated config, remember to `cp -fR ./vim/ ~/.config/nvim/` from here.